Tine-m/transaction/deadlocks.md

 ## **🖥️ Basic JDBC Example with Deadlock Risk**
 This Java code **does not yet handle deadlocks**, so it may fail if a deadlock occurs.

-You should create locks in the database before running the application to experiement with deadlocks.
+You should create locks in the database before running the application to experiment with deadlocks.
 You can do this by starting a transaction in MySQL Workbench without committing it like in the money transfer example above.
+This should provoke a deadlock situation when you run the Java program.

 ```java
 import java.sql.*;